sciZer0/newdiscoveries/c/README.md

 ## 2.2.
 New Concept of Work and New Concept of Energy

-In my opinion,

-importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+Importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

 The New Concept of Work is:

-> ### Work is the process when a System using its resources is pushing an object with a certain effort during some time.
+> ### Work is the process when a System using its resources is pushing an object during some time with a certain effort (Force).

 In other words,